Switchback Travel (Chris Carter)

 Solar

 Solar comes with the benefits of limiting waste and not having to worry about bringing along a replaceable battery or needing to charge the watch every few days.
 Not to mention, a self-sufficient little instrument has a simple beauty to it—especially for travelers and extended backcountry trips.
-You also don’t have to worry about getting the watch its vitamin D that often since many can store a charge for months at a time.
-Casio is the clear leader in this realm, although Garmin has made serious inroads with their Power Glass technology featured in our top-ranked Instinct 2 Solar.
+You also don’t have to worry about getting the watch its vitamin D that often, since many can store a charge for months at a time.
+Casio is the clear leader in this realm, although Garmin has made serious inroads with their Power Glass technology featured in our top-ranked Instinct 3 Solar.

 The designs on our list are purpose-built for outdoor use, and as a result, many have a decidedly outdoorsy look to them.
 However, while options like Garmin’s Fenix and Instinct may look out of place in the office or around town (depending on the town, of course), there are plenty of lower-profile and more everyday-friendly designs to consider.
-On our list above, a couple sleek standouts include the Coros Pace 3 and Suunto Vertical Titanium Solar.
-For those who don’t need all the backcountry bells and whistles, smartwatch designs like the Apple Watch Ultra 2 (among others features in our fitness watch round-up) are a viable alternative.
+On our list above, a couple of sleek standouts include the Coros Pace 3 and Suunto Vertical Titanium Solar.
+For those who don’t need all the backcountry bells and whistles, smartwatch designs like the Apple Watch Ultra 2 (among others featured in our fitness watch round-up) are a viable alternative.

 While GPS watches make a lot of sense for outdoor-goers venturing far off the grid, the reality is that not everyone needs GPS tracking.
 In fact, there are several upsides to going the non-GPS route, including massive cost savings, superior battery life, and a simpler interface (most have limited to no smartphone connectivity, activity tracking, or music capabilities).
 Often referred to as ABC or altimeter watches, non-GPS watches are often stripped down to the basics and forego the bells and whistles present in modern GPS-equipped designs.

-In pinpointing some of our favorite altimeter watches, Suunto’s Core is a solid value at $299, offers great accuracy with a premium barometric altimeter, and packs in tons of helpful features.
+In pinpointing some of our favorite altimeter watches, Suunto’s Core is a solid value, offers great accuracy with a premium barometric altimeter, and packs in tons of helpful features.
 It also boasts a 12-month battery life, which blows non-solar-powered GPS watches out of the water (most ABC watches use coin cell batteries, which last considerably longer than lithium-ion).
 Casio also makes a handful of well-built and affordable designs, including the Pro Trek PRG-270-1.
 In the end, only you can decide whether or not GPS tracking is worth the added cost and complexity, but the good news is that there are plenty of quality options on both sides.

 Back to Our Top GPS Watch Picks Back to Our GPS Watch Comparison Table